Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

 To seamlessly integrate the two training tasks, the masked graphs are used not only for the scaffold-subgraph reconstruction task but also serve as positive examples in contrastive learning.
 In practice, contrastive learning generates a $2N\times2N$ logits matrix shown in Fig.~\ref{fig: main}(c), where the positive example for each complete molecule is its corresponding masked graph, and the negative examples are formed by other molecules and their masked graphs.
 This approach fosters the learning of richer and more accurate molecular representations.
-A comprehensive explanation of our methods is provided in the subsequent sections.

 During the pre-training phase, we use approximately 0.6 million unlabeled data samples from the COCONUT database~\citep{sorokina2021coconut}.
-For downstream tasks, the parameters of the GNN backbone are retained from pre-training, while the prediction head is randomly initialized.
-The entire model is then fine-tuned using supervised learning on a dataset specifically curated for downstream tasks.
-Further details of this process are provided in the Methods section.
+For downstream tasks, the GNN backbone parameters are retained from pre-training, while the prediction head is randomly initialized and fine-tuned together with the backbone on task-specific datasets.
+Further details of these processes are provided in the Methods section.